SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-                        Here I set the graphics device to draw to the render target, draw the screens that were active before the move to the next screen.&nbsp; This screenshot is then stored as a texture.&nbsp; It then sets the alpha channel of this texture as solid (opaque).
+                        Here I set the graphics device to draw to the render target, draw the screens that were active before the move to the next screen.
+This screenshot is then stored as a texture.
+It then sets the alpha channel of this texture as solid (opaque).